Venous Insufficiency and Varicose Vein Treatment in Johnson County

 This is a simple cosmetic treatment for spider veins and small to medium sized varicose veins.
 This procedure is not used to treat symptomatic vein disease.
 The treatment is performed in the doctor’s office by injecting a solution to destroy the vein.
 Multiple small injections (with a tiny needle) are often needed along the path of the abnormal vein.
 The vein is then absorbed into the body.

 The procedure can take about thirty minutes.
 If multiple sessions are needed, they will be spaced approximately one to two weeks apart.
-This service is offered by Dr Richard Coats and Dr. Brian Friedman.
+This service is offered by Dr. Juan Carlos Correa and Dr. Brian Friedman.

 Recovery and Results